Home > Work > Specialists > Psychiatry in Saskatchewan

 -Dr. Mansfield Mela (MBBS, FWACP, MSc Psych, FRCPC)

-Dr. Mela, Professor, Department of Psychiatry, University of Saskatchewan, is an academic forensic psychiatrist and a Founder of the forensic subspecialty in Canada.
-He is also the current director of the Centre for Forensic Behavioural Science and Justice Studies at the University of Saskatchewan.
+Dr. Mela, Department of Psychiatry Professor at the University of Saskatchewan (USask), is an academic forensic psychiatrist and a founder of the forensic subspecialty in Canada.
+He is the director of the Centre for Forensic Behavioural Science and Justice Studies at USask.
 His research focuses on psycholegal aspects of forensic mental health, with specific interests and expertise in the area of fetal alcohol spectrum disorder (FASD).
-He is a lead researcher with Canada FASD research network (CanFASD).
+He is a lead researcher with the Canada FASD research network (CanFASD).

 Remuneration

 Psychiatrists are remunerated in a variety of ways, including fee-for-service and contract arrangements.
-Career options for psychiatry physicians may include clinical, teaching, research, leadership and on call services.
-The approximate value of a full-time contract for Psychiatry in Saskatchewan was approximately $430,000 (as of 2022).
+Career options for psychiatrists may include clinical, teaching, research, leadership and on-call services.
+The approximate value of a full-time contract for psychiatry in Saskatchewan was approximately $480,000 (as of 2024).

 Saskatchewan Practice Incentives

-You may be eligible for up to $200,000 over 5 years if you are practicing Psychiatry in an eligible community!
+Psychiatrists in Saskatchewan may be eligible for up to $200,000 over five years if practising in an eligible community!
 Learn more about the Psychiatry Recruitment and Retention Incentive.

 • Specialist Recruitment Incentive | $30,000 may be available for eligible specialists who establish a practice in Saskatchewan and remain for 36 months in a community.